Netflix or Amazon Video: Which is the best video streaming service?

-Netflix vs Amazon Prime Instant Video - Pricing
+Netflix vs Amazon Video - Pricing

 Anything we talk about here you can check out for yourself through those trials.

 After you've drained the freebies dry, there are several plans available for each service.
-Amazon tends to big-up its £79/$99-a-year Prime service, but there’s also a £5.99-a-month video-only subscription somewhat hidden in the Amazon accounts menu.
-This doesn't seem to be available in the US, though.
+Amazon tends to big-up its £79/$99-a-year Prime service, which comes with all the above mentioned perks.That's great value if you're a regular Amazon shopper as well as an Amazon media consumer.

-None of these plans comes with any extra commitment, but with the Amazon annual deal you pay for the whole year up front.
+None of these plans comes with any extra commitment, but with the Amazon annual deal you pay for the whole year up-front.
 Make sure you cancel your Prime trial before it ends unless you're happy to pay out.
 Read that last sentence again – it's important.

 While discovering more movies and TV episodes at your fingertips sounds like a good thing, more often than not we hear complaints from Prime Instant Video customers saying they searched for something and found it, only to discover it's not included in their subscription.

-Netflix vs Amazon Prime Instant Video - Supported platforms
+Netflix vs Amazon Video - Supported platforms

 Most current Smart TV platforms support both these services, but if you're wondering about your own TV, it's best to check on its app store if there is one.